THE PHILADELPHIA ASSOCIATION OF BLACK JOURNALISTS

 ARTICLE V. Fiscal Year and Dues.

 Section 1.
 The fiscal year shall be from Jan.
 1 to Dec.
 31 of each calendar

 Section 2.
 The Executive Board shall set the membership dues with approval of

 Section 3.
 Payment of dues.
 Membership dues are good for a full year.
 Annual

 date of previous dues payment will be discontinued.
 During

-election years, dues must be paid by October 1 in order to be in good standing to vote.
+election years, dues must be paid by October 1 in order to be in

 ARTICLE VI.
-Officers.
+Composition Of Officers.

 Section 1.
 The offices of the association shall be president, vice president-print,

 and all of whom may vote on Executive Board matters.
+The

 Section 4.
 Secretary.
 The secretary shall have the responsibility of keeping